noleme/noleme-flow/README.md

 * runtime output management, sampling/collection features (`collect`, `sample` and the `Output` component)
 * stream flows and parallelization (`setMaxParallelism` and implementation-specific considerations)
 * `ParallelRuntime` service executor lifecycle and other considerations
+* DAG node naming for debugging purposes (appears in traces, logs)

 _TODO_